Skip to content

 Resume the replication

 Resume the replication.
-PLM changes the state to running and copies the changes that occurred to the data from the timestamp it saved when you paused the replication.
-Then it continues monitoring the data changes and replicating them real-time.
+PCSM changes the state to running and copies the changes that occurred from the timestamp it saved when you paused the replication.
+Then it continues monitoring data changes and replicating them in real time.

 Send a POST request to the /resume endpoint: